Overview and Purpose

 - Additional activities not encompassed in the other categories, but agreed to by the employer and employee.

-Two forms are needed to apply for Qualifying Exigency Leave:
+The following two forms are needed to apply for Qualifying Exigency Leave:

-- Request for FML form (PDF)
+- Request for FMLA form (PDF)

 - Certification of Qualifying Exigency for Military Family Leave form (PDF)